 How Scamorza is made

-The technological-productive scheme of this dairy product basically follows the same of fresh scamorza cheese except for the smoking phase.
+The technological-productive scheme of this dairy product basically follows the same as fresh scamorza cheese except for the smoking phase.

 Once a part of the whey has been removed, the curd is matured under whey for 6-7 hours at a temperature of 38-40 °C, then extracted to begin the spinning phase.